Sunday, June 4, 2023

 Greetings for networking:

-– “Hi [Contact’s Name]”: When reaching out to a professional contact for networking purposes, using a casual greeting like “Hi” can help create a friendly and approachable tone.
+– “Hi [Contact’s Name]”: networking is a bit more friendly environment than business operations.
+You can use “hi” instead of good morning, or good afternoon, as these cases are more forgiving.
+When reaching out to a professional contact for networking, using a casual greeting like “Hi” can help create a friendly and approachable tone.

 Greetings for follow-ups and thank-yous:

-– “Dear [Recipient’s Name]”: When sending a follow-up or thank-you email, it’s best to use a polite and respectful greeting by addressing the recipient directly.
+– “Dear [Recipient’s Name]”: When sending a follow-up or thank-you email, it’s best to use a polite and respectful greeting.
+Best practices tell us to address the recipient directly.

 – “Hi [Recipient’s Name]”: If you have a closer or more informal relationship with the recipient, using “Hi” can create a warm and friendly tone for your follow-up or thank-you email.